 Findings of Fact

-PG&E, Edison and SDG&E have already or have already or will soon begin to collect revenues for power purchased by DWR and sold to retail end users.
+PG&E, Edison and SDG&E have already or may soon begin to collect revenues for power purchased by DWR and sold to retail end users if DWR procures the entire "net open" position of the utilities.

 Conclusions of Law

-4. 5.
+4. DWR should timely develop and submit to the Commission DWR's permanent revenue requirement under Section 80110.

+5. DWR should procure the utilities' entire "net open" positions before the Commission implements a Procurement Adjustment method.

 THE DRAFT DECISION SHOULD ALLOW THE DEPARTMENT TO EXTEND THE DEADLINES TO FILE SERVICING AGREEMENTS AND TARIFFS